Fermionic UV models for neutral triple gauge boson vertices: Phenomenology

 A model that generates all three of them, as in our benchmark scenarios, may not be able to escape the stronger constraint, although one should re-do the global fit with those operator correlations to verify this statement.

 Due to the large relative factor (46, in case of $c_{HB}$) between the cases with only $y_{L}$ or $y_{R}$ and the case where both couplings are non-zero, limits strongly depend on the scenario.
-For the simplest benchmarks, one finds:
+For the simplest benchmarks, and using the strongest bound from the three limits in Eq.\ref{eq:LimHB}, one finds:

 The individual $y_L=y_R=1$ limit is much stronger than what the NTGCs will give us, but all others are actually weaker than the ones obtained from the NTGCs.

 To conclude, in this section we have discussed the limits coming from the contribution of fermionic models to $d=6$ operators.
 We have found that the sets of models which can be probed with NTGCs produce contributions to $d=6$ operators at 1-loop.
 We have discussed the matching of the prototype model (MDS1) benchmark, the current limits from global fits to $d=6$ operators and its interplay with NTGCs.
 The discussion can be extended to the other benchmarks, using the matching to $d=6$ operators provided in tables~\ref{tab:ci_dim6} and~\ref{tab:HL_dim6} for models with two and one VLFs, respectively.